junkscript/wordpress-ebay/README.md

 If you include our very simple shortcode in a blog post then the user will see a *widget* showing eBay listings.

-Specify your eBay Partner Network publisher id on the plugin configuration page and all eBay links become roverised.
+Specify your eBay Partner Network **campaign id** (10 digit number) on the plugin configuration page and all eBay links become roverised.
 You earn a commission on any sales from traffic you refer to eBay.

 ## Demo website
 http://wpepn.super64.net/